 Non-disciplinary, non-punitive individualized services will be offered to the Complainant and/or Respondent, as appropriate and as reasonably available, without fee or charge, where no Formal Complaint has been filed, or before or after the filing of a Formal Complaint.
-Such measures are designed to restore or preserve equal access to the University's Education Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties, the University's educational environment, and/or to deter Sexual Harassment/Sexual Assault.
+Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties, the University's educational environment, and /or to deter Sexual Misconduct.

-Supportive/Interim Measures may include, but are not limited to, the provision of information related to counseling, academic support, mental health services; extensions of deadlines or other course-related adjustments; modifications of work or class schedules; campus escort services; mutual restrictions on contact between the parties (no contact directives); changes in work or housing locations; leaves of absence; increased security; and other similar measures.
+Supportive/Interim Measures may include, but are not limited to, the provision of information related to counseling, academic support, mental health services; extensions of deadlines or other course-related adjustments; modifications of work or class schedules; campus escort services; mutual restrictions on contact between the parties (no contact directives); changes in work or housing locations; leaves of absence;

+increased security; and other similar measures.
 These measures may be implemented in coordination with the Vice President of Student Life/Dean of Students or designee (students) or the Vice President of Human Resources or designee (employees).

 In addition, the University may place a student on an Interim Suspension, pending the outcome of the Grievance Process.
 This decision will be made in accordance with the University's Student Code of Conduct.
-And, an employee may be placed on an Administrative leave (paid or unpaid), pending the outcome of the Grievance Process.